 If your high blood pressure is resistant to medication and you’ve tried other alternative therapies without success, a chiropractic evaluation may be in order—especially if you’ve had a past neck injury, whiplash or fall.
 Even the birthing process can result in neck trauma.

-More Dr. Sinatra Advice on Lowering Blood Pressure Naturally
+More Dr. Sinatra Advice on How to Lower Your Blood Pressure Naturally

 What’s the best diet for high blood pressure?
-Learn how the Pan-Asian Mediterranean (PAM) approach to eating can help lower your blood pressure.
+Learn how drinking water and the Pan-Asian Modified Mediterranean (PAMM) approach to eating can help lower your blood pressure.

 Which nutritional supplements will help lower your blood pressure?
 Find out about the core supplements I recommend for everyone with cardiovascular concerns, plus some additional ones specifically for those with high blood pressure.